 - Ask yourself, did you understand what he/she just asked you?
 If not, ask for clarification.

-- Should you need to pause, tell the interviewer you need to think about it for a second.
+- If you need to pause, tell the interviewer you need to think about it for a second.

-- Answer what is asked of you and no more.
+- Answer what the interviewer asks and no more.

 - Don’t be negative about former bosses, classmates, or teachers.